 Someone wise once said that courage is not an absence of fear, but the judgement that something else is more important than fear itself.
 I wanted adventure and I wanted freedom.
 Despite my hesitation, I decided that these two things were more important than everything else.

 In the months that followed, I found myself in twenty-four different countries, being driven by over two hundred strangers, sleeping in the homes of people I didn’t know, and generally, loving life.
 Whenever someone made a suggestion of what to do, I said yes.
-In this way, I had experiences that I would never have had otherwise.

 Some nights I used CouchSurfing to stay on the sofa of a stranger, others I slept outside, wherever I found myself.
 This included sleeping next to the Eiffel Tower, on beaches, and under a bridge.